Media and Journalism Major, B.A.

 - Demonstrate an understanding of the history and role of professionals and institutions in shaping communications.

-- Demonstrate an understanding of gender, race, ethnicity, sexual orientation, and as appropriate, other forms of diversity in domestic society in relation to journalism and media.
+- Demonstrate an understanding of gender, race, ethnicity, and sexual orientation.
+As appropriate, understand other forms of diversity in domestic society in relation to journalism and media.

 - Demonstrate an understanding of the diversity of peoples and cultures and of the significance and impact of communications in a global society.